cosmic-plus/js-loopcall/CONTRIBUTING.md

 git ci ...
 ```

-Please sign commits with your PGP key.
+Please sign your commits with your PGP key.

 **Release:**